adrian3/whisper/_dropbox/dropbox_revaf7be46830.md

 # Dropbox Sync Setup

-Steam is meant to be connected to Dropbox, but this is optional.
-You _could_ just put markdown file manually into the _dropbox folder and let Steam process them.
+Whisper is meant to be connected to Dropbox, but this is optional.
+You _could_ just put markdown file manually into the _dropbox folder and let Whisper process them.

 In the future I may automate the Dropbox setup process, but for now you need to jump throuh a few hoops.
 Sorry.
 It shouldn't be too bad.
 Here is what you need to do.